 An echocardiogram (ECG) is an example of Doppler ultrasound.
 It can be used to create images of the cardiovascular system and to measure blood flow and cardiac tissue movement at specific points.

 A Doppler ultrasound can assess the function and state of cardiac valve areas, any abnormalities in the heart, valvular regurgitation, or blood leaking from valves, and it can show how well the heart pumps out blood.

 - assess for blockages or narrowing of arteries

 A carotid duplex is a form of carotid ultrasonography that may include a Doppler ultrasound.
 This would reveal how blood cells move through the carotid arteries.

 Ultrasound is often used by anesthetists to guide a needle with anesthetic solutions near nerves.

 Ultrasound in emergency medicine

-Ultrasound can be used to generate images of the spleen, kidneys, bile ducts, gall bladder, liver, aorta, inferior vena cava, pancreas, and other solid organs located in the abdomen.
+Gastroenterologists use ultrasound to generate images of the spleen, kidneys, bile ducts, gall bladder, liver, aorta, inferior vena cava, pancreas, and other solid organs located in the abdomen.

 Fat and gas in the bowel can sometimes block the ultrasound waves, making diagnosis more difficult.